Sh-Ifti/CSE-311-Project/README.md

 # CSE-311-Project
-This is a database management system project for an e-commerce website.
+This is a database management system project for an e-commerce website